L\'{e}vy-Khintchine Theorems: effective results and central limit theorems: Notation

 \subsection{Convolution kernels}

 To construct a smooth approximation of the function $f$, we will require mollifiers supported on small neighborhoods of the identity in $G$.
-The following well known lemma provides such a family of smooth bump functions with uniform control on their $C^k$ -norms.
+The following well-known lemma provides such a family of smooth bump functions with uniform control on their $C^k$ -norms.

 \begin{lem} There exists a constant $C_\eta > 0$ and, for all sufficiently small $\e > 0$, a family of non-negative smooth functions $(\eta_\e)_{\e > 0}$ on $G$, supported on the $\e$-ball $B_\e^G$ around the identity in $G$, such that